-The level of production is not available, the value of production for the group of "exported fruit and vegetables" has been estimated for the whole period 1993-2021 (see III).
+The level of production is not available, the value of production for the group of "exported fruit and vegetables" has been estimated for the whole period 1993-2018 (see III).

-Producer prices for exported fruit and vegetables are not available, the value of production for the group of "exported fruit and vegetables" is estimated for the whole period (III).
+Producer prices for exported fruit and vegetables are not available, the value of production for the group of "exported fruit and vegetables" has been estimated for the whole period (III).

 The value of production for the group of "exported fruit and vegetables" has been estimated as neither prices nor quantities produced were available.
-Data until 2008 is using estimates based on UN Comtrade trade data and FAOSTAT for value of production.
-Estimates from national sources are available from 2009 onwards.
-The estimation of the share of imported fruit and vegetables in the value of production was done in three steps: (1) First, the share of fruit and vegetables in the total value of agricultural production (crops and livestock) was identified based on the National Bureau of Statistics of China Rural Statistical Yearbook and discussions with Chinese experts (this represents around 34% in 2019-21, excluding apples which represent about 2%) [1]; (2) Second, the repartition of the fruit and vegetables produced in China that are imported and exported was identified.
-Using data based on UN Comtrade until 2008 and national estimates based on the Ministry of Agriculture and Rural Affairs (MARA) from 2009 onwards, the exported ones were identified on the basis of the annual net trade position for individual fruit and vegetables for which trade data exist [2].
-Then, the value of production of each exported fruit or vegetable was searched in the FAOSTAT database until 2008 and from 2009 onwards national estimates based on the Ministry of Agriculture and Rural Affairs (MARA) in order to estimate the share of the total value of production of exported fruit and vegetables in the total fruit and vegetables produced (around 86% in 2019-21) [3]; (3) Last, this share was related to share of the total value of fruit and vegetables produced in China as estimated in (1) based on national sources, in order to obtain the share of the group of exported fruit and vegetables in the total value of production [estimated to represent around 29% (i.e. 86% of 34%) of the total value of agricultural production in 2019-21 (excluding apples)].
-Both changes in the balance of trade for fruit and vegetables and changes in their relative importance in the total value of production have been reflected to the best extent possible in MPS calculations for the imported and exported groups for the whole period 1993-2021.
+This was done in three steps: (1) First, the share of fruit and vegetables in the total value of production was identified based on the NBSC China Rural Statistical Yearbook and discussions with Chinese experts (this represents around 32.9 % in 2016-18) [1]; (2) Second, the repartition of the fruit and vegetables produced in China that are imported and exported was identified.
+The exported ones were first identified on the basis of the annual net trade position for individual fruit and vegetables for which trade data at 6-digits level exist based on UN Comtrade [2].
+Then, the value of production of each exported fruit or vegetable was searched in the FAOSTAT database so as to estimate the share of the total value of production of exported fruit and vegetables in the total fruit and vegetables produced (around 85% in 2016-18 according to FAO data) [3]; (3) Last, this share was related to share of the total value of fruit and vegetables produced in China as estimated in (1) based on national sources, in order to obtain the share of the group of exported fruit and vegetables in the total value of production [estimated to represent around 28% (i.e. 85% of 32.9%) of the total value of agricultural production in 2016-18 (excluding apples)].
+Both changes in the balance of trade for fruit and vegetables and changes in their relative importance in the total value of production have been reflected in MPS calculations for the imported and exported groups for the whole period 1993-2018.

-Source: [1] China Rural Statistical Yearbook, National Bureau of Statistics of China (NBSC) and discussions with Chinese experts; [2] UN Comtrade database, United Nations for data until 2008; Ministry of Agriculture and Rural Affairs national estimates and discussions with Chinese experts for data from 2009 onwards; [3] Agricultural production data, FAOSTAT for data until 2008; Ministry of Agriculture and Rural Affairs national estimates with Chinese experts for data from 2009 onwards; [3] Agricultural production data, FAOSTAT for data until 2008; Ministry of Agriculture and Rural Affairs national estimates and discussions with Chinese experts for data from 2009 onwards.
+Source: [1] China Rural Statistical Yearbook, National Bureau of Statistics of China (NBSC) and discussions with Chinese experts; [2] UN Comtrade database, United Nations; [3] Agricultural production data, FAOSTAT.

-The group of "exported fruit and vegetables" has been identified on the basis of the annual net trade position for individual fruit and vegetables for which trade data at the level of 6 digits exist in UN Comtrade until 2009 and estimates are available from the Ministry of Agriculture and Rural Affairs data as well as discussions with Chinese experts from 2009 onwards.
+The group of "exported fruit and vegetables" has been identified on the basis of the annual net trade position for individual fruit and vegetables for which trade data at the level of 6 digits exist.
 This group includes fruit and vegetables produced in China that are net exported (NE).
-Both changes in the balance of trade for fruit and vegetables and changes in their relative importance in the total value of production have been reflected in MPS calculations for these the imported and exported groups for the whole period 1993-2021.
+Both changes in the balance of trade for fruit and vegetables and changes in their relative importance in the total value of production have been reflected in MPS calculations for these the imported and exported groups for the whole period 1993-2018.